rodaine/rodaine.github.io/_drafts/fork-duplicate-clone-golang-io-reader-without-buffer.md

 This is a great technique if you intend to gate the upload to only JPEG files.
 With only two bytes, you can cancel the transfer without entirely reading it into memory or writing it to disk.
 As you might expect, this method falters in situations where you need to read in more than a little bit of the file to gather the data, such as calculating a word count across it.
 Having this process blocking the upload may not be ideal for intensive tasks.
 And finally, most 3rd-party (and the majority of the standard library) packages entirely consume a reader, preventing you from using an `io.MultiReader` in this way.

-A similar solution, would be to use [`bufio.Reader.Peek`][peek].
-It essentially performs the same operation but you can avoid using a MultiReader.
-That and it gives you access to some other useful methods on the reader.
+Another solution would be to use [`bufio.Reader.Peek`][peek].
+It essentially performs the same operation but you can eschew the MultiReader.
+That, and it gives you access to some other useful methods on the reader.

 **Pro's**: Quick and dirty reads off the top of a file, can act as a gate.<br/>
 **Con's**: Doesn't work for unknown-length reads, processing the whole file, intensive tasks, or with most 3rd-party packages.

 ### Solution #4: The Single-Split `io.TeeReader` and `io.Pipe` ###

 Back to our scenario of a large video file, let's change the story a bit.
-Your users will upload the video in a single format, but you want your service to be able to display those videos in a couple of different formats for compatibility and performance reasons depending on the client.
+Your users will upload the video in a single format, but you want your service to be able to display those videos in a couple of different formats.
 You have a 3rd-party transcoder that can take in an `io.Reader` of (say) MP4 encoded data and return another reader of WebM data.
 The service will upload the original MP4 and WebM versions to the cloud.
 The previous solutions must perform these steps synchronously and with overhead; now, you want to do them in parallel.

 Take a look at [`io.TeeReader`][teeReader], which has the following signature: `func TeeReader(r Reader, w Writer) Reader`.
 The docs say "TeeReader returns a Reader that writes to w what it reads from r."
 This is *exactly* what you want!
 Now how do you get the data written into *w* to be readable?
 This is where [`io.Pipe`][pipe] comes into play, yielding a connected `io.PipeReader` and `io.PipeWriter` (i.e., writes to the latter are immediately available in the former).
 Let's see it in action: